Coronavirus (COVID-19) Updates

 Northeast Community College is actively monitoring the situation surrounding the Coronavirus (COVID-19).
 Northeast has been in contact with state, area, and local public health agencies and is following the Center for Disease Control (CDC) recommended guidelines.
 The health and safety of our students, staff, faculty, and the communities we serve is of high importance, and we encourage you to follow the CDC guidelines for best practices to minimize the spread of the virus.

-Delivery Methods Defined
+Instructional Methods Defined

 American Rescue Plan Act (ARP)